c1cad4/cybchat/WHITEPAPER.md

 ### 7.2.
 Efficient Gossip with Bloom Filters

-To send messages to peers that are not directly connected, BitChat employs a "flooding" or "gossip" protocol.
+To send messages to peers that are not directly connected, CybChat employs a "flooding" or "gossip" protocol.
 When a peer receives a packet that is not destined for it, it acts as a relay.
 To prevent infinite routing loops and minimize memory usage, the protocol uses an `OptimizedBloomFilter` to track recently seen packet IDs.

 The logic is as follows: